MilaNLProc/mila-website-backend/content/authors/jan_globisz/_index.md

 ---
 # Display name
-name: Viviana Ventura
+name: Jan Globisz

 # Username (this should match the folder name)
 authors:
-- viviana_ventura
+- jan_globisz

 # Is this the primary user of the site?
 superuser: false